himmAllRight/himmAllRight-source/content/post/replace-zfs-mirror-drive.md

 ### Ordering a New Drive

-When I started shopping for drives, I decided to replace my broken 7200 RPM drive a 5400 RPM one.
-I'd rather have the drives last longer and run quieter than whatever marginal speed difference the faster spinning drives may provide.
-I decided to go with a [3TB Western Digital RED drive](https://www.amazon.com/dp/B008JJLW4M/ref=twister_B07GXT9HNH?_encoding=UTF8&psc=1) this time, even tough it's a bit more expensive... mostly just to try it out.
+When I started shopping for hard drives, I decided to replace my broken 7200 RPM one a 5400 RPM one.
+I'd rather have the drives last longer and run quieter, than whatever marginal speed difference the faster spinning disks *may* provide.
+I decided to finally go with a [3TB Western Digital RED drive](https://www.amazon.com/dp/B008JJLW4M/ref=twister_B07GXT9HNH?_encoding=UTF8&psc=1) this time, even tough it's a bit more expensive... mostly to try out.

 ### Replacing the Drive